-We currently find ourselves in very interesting ties.on the one hand technology has helped us eradicate many of the diseases that used to ravage our world.
-On the other hand technology has been equally responsible for our modern day playground such as cancer and autoimmune diseases.
+We currently find ourselves in very interesting times.
+On the one hand technology has helped us eradicate many of the diseases that used to ravage our world.
+On the other hand technology has been equally responsible for our modern day chronic health issues such as cancer and autoimmune diseases.

-Fortunately, there is a revolution occurring that is recognize the importance of our external and internal environments, their impact on the our gut health, and, therefore, the impact on our overall health.
+Fortunately, there is a revolution occurring that is recognizing the importance of our external and internal environments, their impact on the our gut health, and, therefore, the impact on our overall health.